BobAubouin/hypotension_pred/README.md

-# hypotension_pred
+# Hypotension_pred

-Use data-based approach to predict intra-operative hypotension.
+Use a data-based approach to predict intra-operative hypotension.

 ## Installation